mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 9 - Meal API
 Get a random meal.
 This application call a web API www.themealdb.com/api/json/v1/1/random.php.
 You click a button the it will bring up meal, place of origin , ingredients ansd how to prepare it. if the youtube video is readily available it will bring it up;
 # 10 - MovieDB API
-Making use of moviedb API to build a simple movie app that shows a list of movie titles and images;
+Making use of moviedb API to build a simple movie app that shows a list of movie titles and images.
+The Endpoints called are https://api.themoviedb.org/3/discover/movie?sort_by=popularity.desc&api_key=API-KEY&page=1, https://api.themoviedb.org/3/search/movie?&api_key=API-KEY&query=;